 A beautiful sweeping staircase with a luxurious red carpet and flowing drapes, or maybe a full-length window with a shimmering white light streaming through.
 There are so many architectural features that are possible.

-Complex arrangements of wedding-related paraphernalia framed by warm colours create a column or arch.
-Possibly bold geometric backdrops in brushed gold or vibrant neon colours.
+Complex arrangements of wedding-related paraphernalia framed by warm colors create a column or arch.
+Possibly bold geometric backdrops in brushed gold or vibrant neon colors.

-Increasingly popular are electric signs with romantic phrases created with coloured neon and mounted on arches or circular frames that suspend the text behind the subject.
+Increasingly popular are electric signs with romantic phrases created with colored neon and mounted on arches or circular frames that suspend the text behind the subject.

 Wood and rustic designs

 If the backdrop feature-rich wooden objects and outdoor scenes, such as a forest glade, or even a simple varnished wood fence have immense possibilities when combined with floral displays.

 When creating the perfect wedding backdrops, color and texture are key considerations.

 Use Backdrop Stand